melomeloai/frontend/docs/MUSIC_GENERATION_MOCK.md

-# 🎵 Music Generation Mock System
+# 🎵 Music and Soundtrack Generation Mock System

-This document explains the mock music generation system implemented while the backend API is in development.
+This document explains the mock music and video soundtrack generation system implemented while the backend API is in development.

 ## 📋 Overview

-Instead of making real API calls, the music generation flow now uses toast notifications to simulate the entire process, providing a realistic user experience without requiring a backend.
+Instead of making real API calls, the music and video soundtrack generation flow now uses toast notifications to simulate the entire process, providing a realistic user experience for both text-to-music generation and video AI soundtrack creation without requiring a backend.

 ## 🔄 Current Implementation